verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

   <em><b>Figure 4.
 Guide to Adjacent photos matching (after sliding)</b></em>
 </p>

-The basic of this feature is that home point's terrain altitude could be estimated from matching two adjacent photos (See Figure 6).
+The basis of this feature is that the home point's terrain altitude could be estimated from matching two adjacent photos (See Figure 6).
 When first loaded, photo 1 and photo 2 are visualized in such a way that their geometric relationship is preserved.
 This process uses barometer altitude.
 As barometer altitude is measured against home point's terrain altitude, these photos will not match each other (See Figure 5).
-By changing these barometer altitude so that the photos matches, it is possible to estimate the home point's terrain altitude.
-From that, photo's ground altitude can be estimated.
+By changing these barometer altitudes so that the photos match, it is possible to estimate the home point's terrain altitude.
+From that, the photo's ground altitude can be estimated.

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/Adj_UI_before.PNG?raw=true" alt="Adj_UI_beforeSliding">